 At the University of Arizona, we value our inclusive climate because we know that diversity in experiences and perspectives is vital to advancing innovation, critical thinking, solving complex problems, and creating an inclusive academic community.
 We translate these values into action by seeking individuals who have experience and expertise working with diverse students, colleagues and constituencies.
 Because we seek a workforce with diverse perspectives and experiences, we encourage minorities, women, veterans, and individuals with disabilities to apply.
 As an Employer of National Service, we also welcome alumni of AmeriCorps, Peace Corps, and other national service programs.

-To apply please go directly to http://uacareers.com/postings/20812
+To apply please go directly to: http://uacareers.com/postings/33202